-Here are two more tutorials and Buy & Try programs using Bitsy Earrings,one with colorized resin, one with crystal clay, mica flakes and resin, and the last one glitter roxs and resin!
+Here are two more tutorials and Buy & Try programs using Bitsy Earrings,one with colorized resin, one with Epoxy Clay, mica flakes and resin, and the last one glitter roxs and resin!
 Check those out!

 - Bitsy Earrings with Colorized Nunn Design Resin Tutorial

 - Bitsy Earrings with Nunn Design Resin and Glitter Roxs Tutorial